DannyHayek/quiz-web-app/README.md

 This is the front-end of a quiz application webpage.

-This webpage features:
+This webpage features:\n
-    - User authentication
+    - User authentication/n
     - Admin dashboard to see users and scores
     - Quizzes that can be added as they are dynamically generated from localStorage
     - Similarly dynamic questions